smfactor/smfactor.github.io/aboutme.md

 ## Interviews

+Interviewed for The Aerospace Corporation's Space Policy Show as part of their "How Stuff Works" series.
+This episode was on Resiliant Skies, discussing the intersection of astronomy, satellites, and dark and quiet skies.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/dy-mYEKdqsw?si=4L-F4gQAk6PooKEr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Quoted in an article in Popular Science about titled [How ‘safe mode’ protects space telescopes like Hubble and TESS](https://www.popsci.com/science/safe-mode-space-telescope/).

 UT Austin Giving [profile](https://giving.utexas.edu/starstruck/)